FitzGerald Special: John Henry Fitzgerald

 He was a strong proponent for the use of large caliber handguns, such as the .45 ACP Colt 1911 and was especially fond of using .45 Colt New Service revolvers.
-He was among the first to advocate the two-handed shooting stance that was developed further by Jack Weaver and Jeff Cooper beginning in the 1960s.
+He was among the first to advocate the two-handed shooting stance that was developed further into the Modern technique by Jack Weaver and Jeff Cooper beginning in the 1960s.

 His ideas would become the foundation of modern firearms training and influence generations of firearms instructors.

+Reception

+Colonels Rex Applegate and Charles Askins were proponents of the Fitz Special.

+Applegate himself carried a .45 ACP New Service Fitz Special with ivory handles that was even engraved with "TO REX FROM FITZ."

+Askins called his .45 Colt New Service Fitz Special "The grandest defense gun I have ever had."
+Charles Lindbergh, William Powell and Clyde Barrow were also known to carry Fitz Specials.

+The Fitz Special would go on to become a popular after-market conversion for many gunsmiths.

+Legacy

+The Fitz Special was the precursor of the modern snubnosed revolver and specifically the prototype for the Colt Detective Special, the first production two-inch snubnosed revolver.

+Even after the introduction of the Detective Special in 1927, Fitz continued to make custom revolvers by special order.

 In popular culture

 On the television series Blue Bloods, the character of NYPD Commissioner Frank Reagan (portrayed by Tom Selleck) carries a Fitz Special as his standard duty weapon.
-It was given by him by his father Henry, a retired NYPD Commissioner, who used it during his career; he had in turn received it from his late father, who had also served on the force.
+It was given to him by his father Henry, a retired NYPD Commissioner, who used it during his career; he had in turn received it from his late father, who had also served on the force.

 A revolver based on the Fitz Special design also appears on the cover of the fifth James Bond novel, From Russia, with Love.
-It was modeled after a gun provided by firearms expert and author Geoffrey Boothroyd, who was also a James Bond fan; Boothroyd advised author Ian Fleming about the weapons used in the novels and would provide the inspiration for the character of Q. However, the weapon on the cover differs from a true Fitz Special in two respects, its intact hammer and the fact that it is a Smith & Wesson model rather than a Colt.
+It was modeled after a gun provided by firearms expert and author Geoffrey Boothroyd, who was also a James Bond fan; Boothroyd advised author Ian Fleming about the weapons used in the novels and would provide the inspiration for the character of Q.

+However, the weapon on the cover differs from a true Fitz Special in two respects, its intact hammer and the fact that it is a Smith & Wesson model rather than a Colt.